HL7/case-reporting/source/pages/index.md

 ###  Introduction and Purpose

-With the advent of Electronic Health Records (EHRs), there are tremendous opportunities to support public health surveillance and the delivery of public health information to clinical care. eCR can support more complete and timely possible case data, support disease and condition monitoring and trending, assist outbreak management and
+Test: With the advent of Electronic Health Records (EHRs), there are tremendous opportunities to support public health surveillance and the delivery of public health information to clinical care. eCR can support more complete and timely possible case data, support disease and condition monitoring and trending, assist outbreak management and